Privacy Policy for hsalearning.ie

 Once registered, teachers can award digital badges to their students for completing modules of the Choose Safety programme.
 In order to do this student email addresses are required to be logged.

-From time to time teachers may request assistance from staff of the Authority’s Education Unit who can log the email addresses on their behalf.
+From time to time teachers may request assistance from staff of the Authority’s Enterprise and Employee Support Unit who can log the email addresses on their behalf.
 To submit a request contact educationunit@hsa.ie

-Teachers must ensure that consent has been obtained before any student email addresses are logged on the Digital Badges platform or sent to the Authority’s Education Unit to be logged on their behalf.
+Teachers must ensure that consent has been obtained before any student email addresses are logged on the Digital Badges platform or sent to the Authority’s Enterprise and Employee Support Unit to be logged on their behalf.

 Children and Young People

-The vast majority of the courses on https://hsalearning.ie are intended for adult learners.
-The primary school courses are intended for teachers to deliver in a classroom setting.
-The post-primary course ‘Get Safe Work Safe’ is suitable for delivery by teachers/further education institutions in a classroom setting.
-From time to time teachers/further education institutions may register a group to take the ‘Get Safe Work Safe’ course.
-Where this occurs the teacher/tutor must ensure they have obtained consent to register their students.
-When using the ‘Group Manager’ facility the only personal information that teachers/tutors will log are email addresses.
-This enables students to take the course in their own time under their teacher’s/tutor’s supervision.
+The vast majority of the courses on hsalearning.ie are intended for adult learners.
+The primary school courses/resources are intended for teachers to deliver in a classroom setting.
+The post-primary course ‘Get Safe - Work Safe: Health and Safety in the Workplace for Students Starting Work’ is suitable for delivery by teachers and Further Education institutions in a classroom setting.
+From time to time teachers or tutors may register a group of students to take a course using the ‘Group Manager’ facility.
+Teachers/tutors must ensure they have obtained consent to register their students, as it will be necessary to log their email addresses when using the facility.
+This will enable students to take the course in their own time under their teacher’s/tutor’s supervision.

-When using the Digital Badges platform https://badges.hsalearning.ie the only personal information that teachers will log in relation to their students are their email addresses.
-Teachers must ensure that they have obtained consent to log this information.
+When using the Digital Badges platform badges.hsalearning.ie it will also be necessary to log the email addresses of students.
+Teachers/tutors must ensure that they have obtained consent to log this information in advance.

 We will take action to delete any data that comes to our attention, which may have been logged without consent.
 A request to remove information that may have been collected can also be made by emailing elearning@hsa.ie